 On the day of the surgery, Pretz Stark and H.R.
 Zerkle accompanied Dr. Victor Boerger to Indianapolis to act as standby donors during the operation.
 It was stated Dr. Boerger would be witnessing Elaine’s surgery.

 As I typed the names of those who volunteered to be blood donors on the day prior to her surgery, I was brought to tears.
-It was a good cry – the kind where tears gently escape from your eyes and slowly roll down the face with plenty of time to keep typing before you have to get up and find a tissue.
+It was a good cry.
+The kind where tears gently escape from your eyes and slowly roll down your face with plenty of time to keep typing before you have to get up and find a tissue.

 The caravan of travelers arrived back in Edgerton on Monday night around 10:30.
-Alfred and Donald’s cars were separated in down-town Indianapolis, so Alfred’s group stopped at a “Roller Skating Place” and ate supper in a real nice dining room.
-They didn’t see any restrooms so they drove down the road about 2 miles and stopped at a truck stop.
+Alfred and Donald’s cars were separated in downtown Indianapolis, so Alfred’s group stopped at a “Roller Skating Place” and ate supper in a real nice dining room.
+They didn’t see any restrooms, so they drove down the road about two miles and stopped at a truck stop.
 And there was Donald and his gang.
 They had eaten supper and were ready to start for home.

 The kids were still up when they had arrived home that Monday night.
 Eddie stayed all night with Woody, and they had lots of fun.
 They went to bed after they heard about the day’s experience.

 She went on to write that Jayne was staying the night.
 Marcia and Carolyn would be staying the next night, and then she planned to have Eddie and Donnie.
 She wrote “All the kids are getting along just fine, and honestly Ruthie I wouldn’t tell you this if it wasn’t so.”